GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 Time in Nightmare Troubadour is a value from 0 to 255.
-The symbol the game uses for time changes for each quarter of the day, but the game additionally subdivides each quarter into four subquarters.
+The symbol the game uses for time changes for each quarter of the day, but the game additionally subdivides each quarter into four smaller quarters.
 The sixteenth of the day affects which opponents can spawn.

 <figure>
   <img src="{{site.url}}/assets/images/ntr-times-of-day.png"